itzzSVR-tech/TitanCLI/README.md

 **Installation**

-Install the project dependencies using npm:
+Install the project dependencies using npm in both the client and server folders:

 ```bash
 npm install